 As a business owner, you often can’t see what is close to you.

 Step outside yourself as the owner and try to look at your website through a potential customer’s eyes.
 Have people you trust do this as well, or run some user testing.
 Listen to the feedback.
 Doing this will help you figure out what needs to go, what you want to keep, what you need to modify, and so-on.
 Of course, this will be quite a time-consuming part of the process, and it’s just the start, as then the changes will need to be made!
 This is one that will be taken off your plate if you decide to go with a professional website design service.

 How much does a website redesign cost?

 - When do you need your newly designed website to be public?
-How long is that going to take?

 - What is your budget for this?

-Those may all sound obvious, but these all need to be considered when costing is being determined.
+This may sound obvious, but these all need to be considered when costing is being determined.
 If you feel it’s imperative to have your new site online in x amount of time and then you find out that what you want to create is going to take much longer, you may be left scrambling to adjust, losing more critical time in the meanwhile, or settling for something that doesn’t fit your vision.
 Likewise, your budget needs to support your goal, so it’s absolutely necessary to cover all of these aspects before getting started.

 Know your business goals